Namo13052559/Repeative-File/README.txt

+Here is an order of files that repeats (death.bat only does) itself.
-To quickly close cmd.exe, right-click on the icon then tap "Close all windows"
+To close all of them go to the icon then right-click then press close all windows.